 - Weird holidays.
 Did you know there’s a day dedicated to cupcakes?
 There are a variety if illegitimate holidays that tend to be really fun, and a lot tend to be food and beverage related.
 National Drink Wine Day is this month and that would be the perfect excuse to record a conversation with your sommelier about her favorite vino!

 Furthermore, this week Facebook introduced enhanced video metrics for page owners.
 The new metrics available include:

 - Minutes Viewed: The total minutes of watch time spent on the video.
 This is one of the most requested video metrics from publishers, and we’re excited to make it available today.

 - 10-Second Views: The number of times the video was viewed to 10 seconds.
 If the video is shorter than 10 seconds, this metric refers to the number of times people viewed at least 97 percent of the video.

 - Sound-on vs. Sound-off: A breakdown between views with sound and views without sound is available for both Views and 10-Second Views.

 In addition to the previously-available metrics, hospitality marketers can now easily take their video marketing strategy to the next level!

-How do you plan to up your Facebook video marketing in 2016?
+How do you plan to up your Facebook video marketing?